TD Ameritrade 529 College Savings Plan

 If the beneficiary receives a scholarship, the account owner may withdraw funds up to the amount of the scholarship without paying the 10% federal penalty on the earnings portion of the withdrawal.
 The IRS penalty is also waived if the beneficiary dies or becomes disabled.

-Choices: The diversified investment menu, and use of well-known funds and ETFs, is a unique advantage to the TD Ameritrade Plan.
+Choices: The diversified investment menu, and use of well-known funds and ETFs, is an important differentiator for the TD Ameritrade 529 College Savings Plan.
 Because there are several investment options, you have the freedom to choose the path that's right for you.
-Each option is designed to help you meet the increasing cost of higher education.
+Each investment option is designed to help you meet the increasing cost of higher education.
 For more detailed information, see Investment Options.

 The forms needed to make changes to an existing account or to request a withdrawal can be accessed online or requested by phone or via e-mail.
 To download a form, please select it from the list below; then complete it and mail it to: